SSG-DRD-IOT/intel_retail_workshop/Video_Performance/media_sdk_decode_windows.md

 Open the **'msdk_decode'** Visual Studio solution file with Visual Studio 2017
 - Navigate to the **"C:\Users\intel\Desktop\Retail\03-MediaSDK\msdk_decode\** folder
-- Double click the **smdk_decode.sln** file and select Visual Studio 2017 to open the file.
+- Double click the **mdk_decode.sln** file and select Visual Studio 2017 to open the file.

 - If presented with a security question, click OK